mihaigalos/uartboot/README.md

 #### Baremetal

-Building and testing is managed by `bazel`, including dependencies to other repos such as [containers](https://github.com/mihaigalos/containers) (transparent to the end-user).
+Building and testing is managed by `bazel`, including dependencies to other repos.

 ```bash
 bazel build //...